timofeysie/ruff-hashbrown/www/src/app/pages/docs/angular/start/quick.md

 # Angular Quick Start

-hashbrown is an open source framework for building joyful AI-powereed user experiences with modern Angular.
+hashbrown is an open source framework for building generative user interfaces in Angular.

 ## Key Concepts

 - **Headless**: build your UI how you want
-- **Signal Based**: hashbrown uses signals for reactivity
+- **Signal Based**: hashbrown uses signals and resources for reactivity
 - **[Platform Agnostic](/docs/angular/start/platforms)**: use any supported LLM provider
 - **[Streaming](/docs/angular/concept/streaming)**: LLMs can be slow, so streaming is baked into the core
 - **[Components](/docs/angular/concept/components)**: generative UI using your trusted and tested Angular components